brodyd795/accounting-old-nextjs/README.md

 ### Description

-A personal accounting app.
-Hosted at https://accounting.dingel.dev/
+A previous iteration of my personal accounting app.
+No longer live or maintained.